 Overview of Research

 The UCLA Linguistics Department focuses on the scientific study of language in all aspects.
-The fields represented include phonetics, phonology, syntax, and semantics, as well as the interdisciplinary areas of psycholinguistics, language acquisition, historical linguistics, and mathematical linguistics.
+The fields represented include phonetics, phonology, syntax, and semantics, as well as the interdisciplinary areas of psycholinguistics, language acquisition, computational linguistics, historical linguistics, and mathematical linguistics.
 The department has a strong emphasis on linguistic theory as well as on fieldwork and experimental study.
-Three laboratories are housed in the department: the Phonetics Laboratory, the Language Processing Laboratory, and the Language Acquisition Laboratory.
+Several laboratories are housed in the department: the Phonetics Laboratory, the Psycholinguistics Laboratory, the Language Acquisition Laboratory, and the Language Processing Laboratory.

-- Led by Hilda Koopman, several members of the department have been contributing to SSWL, a searchable database of the grammatical properties of languages across the world, with contributions from over 400 members.
+- Led by Hilda Koopman, several members of the department have been contributing to SSWL, a searchable database of the grammatical properties of over 300 languages across the world, with contributions from over 400 members.